Remediate a leak on public GitHub

 Congratulations, now you should be covered.
 As you know mistakes can happen and GitGuardian is here for you.
 You just have to sign-up for free and benefit from GitGuardian's real-time alerting to be protected in the future.
 You can also scan your history to verify that you don't have other secrets buried in your code.

-If you are more of a CLI person, you can have a look at GitGuardian shield.
+If you are more of a CLI person, you can have a look at GitGuardian CLI.
 This CLI application can run in your local environment, or in a CI environment to detect more than 300 types of secrets.